 -You can unpack all the presents as soon as you wake up on Christmas day to

 -As soon as you wake up you can pick out a (second) present to unpack, and in between each course of the Christmas brunch and dinner they could bring all of us a new present to unpack until they are finished.
 This way trains our children to postpone gratification.

 Will it get easier?

-Even when our now 27 years old daughter was twenty years old she pleaded jokingly to be allowed to open a present before Christmas Day.
+Even when our now adult daughter was twenty years old she pleaded jokingly to be allowed to open a present before Christmas Day.
 Of course we ended up opening one each the evening before.
 Only one though, which she happily lived with, as did we.